 Spinach and kale are great sources of beta-carotene, one of the carotenoids that are known to help protect skin against the sun’s harsh rays [source].
 Protecting our skin while out in the sun—no matter the season—is crucial for maintaining glowing skin.
 Vitamin A also promotes new cell growth, which keeps skin looking fresh, while iron aids in circulation.

 We have the ultimate kale salad that packs in other skin-glowing ingredients, too!

 Purple + Brown foods

-Plumping your body with antioxidants is essential to healthy skin, and blueberries have plenty of vitamin C antioxidants to go around.
-Antioxidants help fight and neutralize free radicals, which damage collagen and causes wrinkles and dry skin—all which affect the look and feel of your skin.
-Try our homemade blueberry granola bars to get your extra dose of antioxidants for the day.
+Antioxidants are essential for healthy skin, and blueberries sure have plenty of them to go around [source].
+Antioxidants from fruits and veggies help fight and neutralize free radicals [source], which damage collagen and cause wrinkles and dryness—all of which affect the look and feel of your skin.

-I know, right?
-The antioxidants in dark chocolate are shown to increase skin hydration.
-Just make sure that your chocolate has at least 70% cacao and keep your intake low.
+Even better, the antioxidants in dark chocolate are shown to increase skin hydration.
+Just make sure that your chocolate has at least 70% cacao and a low sugar content.
 So, how about this blueberry chocolate vegan ice cream?